x-vin/covidcures/docs/src/naturopathic.md

    6. Consume the last main meal of the day before 7 PM, and eat nothing after 8:00 PM.
    7. Drink water away from meals, and preferably about 30 minutes before meals, never during or for about 2 hours ater meals.
 Naturopathy and traditional medicine suggest that drinking water with meals or during the major part of digestion will dilute gastric juices and diminish digestion.
 However there is not much mainstream research evidence to corroborate this idea.
 It is important to not consume foods, like very salty foods that aggravate thirst during meals, and to chew food well as a significant amount of digestion is mediated through enzymes in saliva.

-**[Common and frequently recommended cleansing and detoxifying practices in Naturopathy][100]:**
+**[<ins>Common and frequently recommended cleansing and detoxifying practices in Naturopathy</ins>][100]:**
    1. **[Hydrotherapeutic techniques][101], including hip bath and colonic irrigation / cleansing or [enema][102]**
    2. **Mud baths**
    3. **[Jala neti or Nasal irrigation][103]**
    4. **[Periodic fasting][104], consuming only water / coconut water / fruit juice / fruits or in the strictes form, nothing at all, called the dry fast**

-**Sleep:**
-Sleep before 10 pm, and rest the mind and body as much as possible.
+   - **Sleep:** Sleep before 10 pm, and rest the mind and body as much as possible.

-**Sunbathing or phototherapy:**
-Sunbathe wearing light, white, minimal cotton clothing in the morning and afternoon sun for at least 1-2 hours a day.
+   - **Sunbathing or phototherapy:** Sunbathe wearing light, white, minimal cotton clothing in the morning and afternoon sun for at least 1-2 hours a day.
 Sunlight is known to have remarkable healing properties.

-**Yoga and Pranayama:**
-Avoid yoga aasanas, but can practise pranayama exercises for respiratory and viral diseases, provided they do not cause any discomfort.
+   - **Yoga and Pranayama:** Avoid yoga aasanas, but can practise pranayama exercises for respiratory and viral diseases, provided they do not cause any discomfort.
 The following are a few Pranayamas that have been recommended by research and by traditional practitioners and teachers of therapeutic yoga, the NCBI and Ayush, to enhance lung health, curb comorbidities and the occasionally severe after effects of the disease, and accelerate recovery: Anuloma Viloma, Kapalbhati, Nadi Shodhana, Bhramari, Udgeeth, Sheetkari.

-**Prophylaxing diet, healthy diet in naturopathy or nature cure:**
-A healthy naturopathic maintenance diet reduces consumption of dairy products and nonvegetarian foods, and emphasizes the consumption of a variety of nutritious and anti-inflammatory fruits and vegetables, especially in their raw form.
+   - **Prophylaxing diet, healthy diet in naturopathy or nature cure:** A healthy naturopathic maintenance diet reduces consumption of dairy products and nonvegetarian foods, and emphasizes the consumption of a variety of nutritious and anti-inflammatory fruits and vegetables, especially in their raw form.
 Chillies, mustard, onion, garlic are foods that must be avoided in the regular diet and consumed only for their medicinal value.
 It is advisable to consume only simple lentils like green gram, and not the heavier lentils like black gram and Tuvar dal.
 Refined sugar should be avoided completely, and substituted by unheated, raw honey, or unrefined palm sugar or raw cane juice.
 Salt too should be minimized, along with the other so-called [5 white poisons][105]- white or polished rice (but sometimes interpreted as meat containing cholesterol or ""white"" fat), white or refined sugar, white or refined salt (especially iodized salt), milk (especially pasteurized milk from European cows) and white or refined flour or Maida (all-purpose flour).
 Completely eschew all processed and junk foods, especially those containing manmade chemicals like artificial colours, sweeteners, preservatives and texturizing and flavouring agents.

-"

 ### Typical duration of treatment:
 Healing is accelerated through the naturopathic regimen, and recovery time is observed to decrease by 1-3 days at least, in the case of viral illnesses.
 The regimen can be followed in conjunction with any other treatment.